 I learned of incidents when Mark shared privileged information (financial information, or sensitive HR and personnel matters) about the business with other employees who were not authorized to hear such information.

-In two instances, internal messages were brought to our attention in which Mark solicited software engineers on our team to work on side projects with him, going so far as to hint that he might launch a competing product in the affiliate marketing space (in one incident he propositioned an engineer to join him to build a "shady affiliate" site - note: we believe the engineer meant "loyal" instead of "royal").
+In two instances, internal messages were brought to our attention in which Mark solicited software engineers on our team to work on side projects with him, going so far as to hint that he might launch a competing product in the affiliate marketing space (in one incident he propositioned an engineer to join him to build a "shady affiliate" site.

 Mark also misused his company credit card as well as his access to our corporate PayPal account, charging late night weekend car rides on his AMEX, and purchasing personal meals for himself without authorization.
 The very day Mark received this corporate AMEX, he immediately discussed using it to fund his online poker account via Bitcoin with a fellow employee: